dykstrom/jcc/docs/Architecture.md

 ## Type System

 The internal type system of JCC has been designed to be independent of both the type system of the implementation language (Java), and the source languages to compile.
-Hopefully, it will prove flexible enough to represent types in many languages.
+The gaol is to make it flexible enough to represent types in many languages.

 The base of the type system is the interface `Type`.
 This interface is extended by `NumericType`